-having charge of circuits, with the aid of the other preacher: to form Sunday Schools in all our congregations where ten children can be collected for that purpose, and to engage the co-operation of as many of our members as they can; to visit the schools as often as practicable; to preach on the subject of Sunday Schools and religious instruction in each congregation at least once in six months; and to form Bible classes wherever they can for the instruction of larger children and youth, and where they cannot superintend them personally, to see that suitable teachers are provided for that purpose.
+having charge of circuits, with the aid of the other preachers to form Sunday Schools in all our congregations where ten children can be collected for that purpose, and to engage the co-operation of as many of our members as they can; to visit the schools as often as practicable; to preach on the subject of Sunday Schools and religious instruction in each congregation at least once in six months; and to form Bible classes wherever they can for the instruction of larger children and youth, and where they cannot superintend them personally, to see that suitable teachers are provided for that purpose.
+It shall be the duty of Pastors in charge of circuits to establish and maintain Mission Sabbath Schools wherever there is an opening, and in such schools members of our Church shall be employed as officers and teachers as far as practicable.

 ¶ 189.
-It shall be the duty of preachers to enforce faithfully upon parents and Sunday School teachers, the great importance of instructing children in the doctrines and duties of our holy religion ; to preach to the children, and publicly catechise them in the Sunday Schools, and at special meetings appointed for that purpose.
+It shall be the duty of preachers to enforce faithfully upon parents and Sunday School teachers, the great importance of instructing children in the doctrines and duties of our holy religion; to preach to the children, and publicly catechize them in the Sunday Schools, and at special meetings appointed for that purpose.

-¶ 190.
+¶ 100.
 It shall be the duty of every preacher in his pastoral visits, to pay special attention to the children, speaking to them personally and kindly upon the subject of experimental and practical godliness, according to their capacity, pray earnestly for them, and diligently instruct and exhort all parents to dedicate their children to the Lord, in baptism, as early as convenient.